Muenster Cheese vs Pecorino Romano Cheese

 Milk Type and Treatment

-Muenster Cheese is made with cow milk.
+Muenster Cheese is made with cow milk that is typically pasteurized.
 Pecorino Romano Cheese is made with sheep milk.

 Composition and Texture